Barney's World: Release

 Upon the initial announcement, Mattel confirmed that the relaunch will be available for streaming, and broadcast partners were to be announced later in 2023.
 On May 9, 2023, it was officially revealed that the series would air on Cartoonito and stream on Max.
 Executive Producer Pam Westman confirmed that the series would air on the Treehouse TV network in Canada, with it later being announced by Corus Entertainment, parent of Nelvana, on June 5, 2024 that the series was set to debut on the network.
 During Mattel's 2024 Virtual Analyst Day Presentation, Chief Brand Officer Lisa McKnight mentioned that the series is set to debut in late-Fall 2024.

 In August 2024, footage of the series was leaked online before an exact release date was announced and before footage was officially unveiled.
 Victoria Ramirez, a director of global marketing and music distribution for Mattel Television, publicly confirmed on August 28, 2024 (via Instagram) that the series is set to launch in October 2024 (before retracting her public comment and reducing its privacy).
 On September 4, 2024 it was officially announced that the series was set to premiere on October 14, 2024 on Max followed by a linear premiere on Cartoon Network’s Cartoonito block starting October 18, 2024.
 "Select" episodes of Barney's World are also available on YouTube, where the series premiere streamed early on October 11, 2024 in specific countries.
 Barney's World also launched on Cartoonito in EMEA and APAC regions, and Discovery Kids in LATAM.
 In Canada, Barney's World also premiered on October 14, 2024 on Treehouse and is available to stream on STACKTV.
 Footage of the series was officially unveiled on September 4, 2024 via a trailer and character introductions of Barney, Baby Bop and Billy.

 A 23-minute special titled Barney's World: I Love Me Too premiered first on YouTube on January 31, 2025.

 A short series titled Barney's World: Dino Dance Party premiered first on YouTube on September 6, 2025.

+This series was temporarily released in TVNZ+ from October 26, 2025 to January 31, 2026, during the Mattel 80th anniversary event.

 Reception

 Upon the initial announcement of the animated series, the initial first look at the redesigned Barney drew controversies.
-Jessica Zucha, who portrayed Tina on Barney & the Backyard Gang and the first 2 seasons of Barney & Friends, and Dianna De La Garza, the mother of Demi Lovato, who portrayed Angela on Barney & Friends, with the latter two disapproving the change.
+Jessica Zucha, who portrayed Tina on Barney & the Backyard Gang and the first 2 seasons of Barney & Friends, and Dianna De La Garza, the mother of Demi Lovato, who portrayed Angela on Barney & Friends, disapproved of the change.